2015 European migrant crisis: Death of Alan Kurdi

-A photo of the body of a 3-year-old Syrian boy named Alan Kurdi (after he drowned on 2 September 2015) became a symbol of the suffering of refugees trying to reach Europe.
+A photo of the body of a 2-year-old Syrian boy named Alan Kurdi (after he drowned on 2 September 2015) became a symbol of the suffering of refugees trying to reach Europe.
 Unlike many pictures of refugees often published in European media, in which "asylum-seekers are generally shown in groups of people, often on boats, rather than as single individuals", the picture was of a single, identifiable child victim and engendered a wave of compassion throughout Europe.
 Multiple EU leaders addressed the photo and called for EU action to address the crisis.
-Kurdi and his family were Syrian refugees, and 3-year-old Alan died alongside his brother and mother – only his father survived the journey, telling CNN "everything I was dreaming of is gone.
+Kurdi and his family were Syrian refugees, and 2-year-old Alan died alongside his brother and mother – only his father survived the journey, telling CNN "everything I was dreaming of is gone.
 I want to bury my children and sit beside them until I die."
 Kurdi's body was photographed by Turkish journalist Nilüfer Demir.

 Pro and anti-immigration protests

 Pegida, a pan-European far-right political movement founded in 2014 on opposition to immigration from Muslim countries, experienced a resurgence during the refugee crisis, especially in eastern Germany.
-The movement claimed that "Western civilisation could soon come to an end through Islam conquering Europe".
+The movement said that "Western civilisation could soon come to an end through Islam conquering Europe".
 In the United Kingdom, members of the far-right anti-immigration group Britain First organised protest marches.
 An analysis by Hope not Hate, an anti-racist advocacy group, identified 24 different British groups attempting to whip up mistrust of Muslims and provoke a "cultural civil war", including the UK chapter of Pegida and the political party Liberty GB.

 White-nationalist conspiracy theories predicting a Muslim takeover of Europe gained wider prominence during and after the refugee crisis.
 A theory known as Eurabia, which claims that globalist entities led by French and Arab powers are plotting to "islamise" and "arabise" Europe, was propagated widely in far-right circles.
 Many groups also circulated a similar conspiracy theory called the "Great Replacement".

 Other notable anti-immigration protests in the aftermath of 2015, some of which escalated to riots, included: